ibm-cloud-architecture/refarch-eda/README.md

 # Event Driven Architecture Reference Architecture
 Today IT architectures are hybrid cloud and event driven: most businesses are using cloud deployment as part of their IT strategy and millions of events are created in this context.
+This is given that microservices is the development approach and application design used in 3nd generation of business application.
+They use loosely coupling pattern, highly distributed for horizontal scaling, containerized for simple deployment and address the need to be very agile in term of development to production speed and even pivoting to new business capability.
+Development teams are cross discipline and autonomous focusing on short term business outcomes to support strategic initiatives like digitalization.

+In this context applications have to support the [reactive manifesto](https://www.reactivemanifesto.org/).
+One of the characteristics being message and event driven: "Reactive Systems rely on asynchronous message-passing to establish a boundary between components that ensures loose coupling, isolation and location transparency."

+Event-Driven Architecture (EDA) is the software architecture to enable the sending of events from event producers to event consumers in a decoupled manner to support modern reactive intelligent applications.
+The term intelligent is for the fact that we can add machine learning model to do real time analytics on the event stream.
+There is also opportunity to connect a Data Scientist workbench to those event backbone.

-Event-Driven Architecture (EDA) is a software architecture that enables the sending of events from event producers to event consumers in a decoupled manner.
-An event, more precisely an event notification, is a timestamped, immutable message that is delivered from event producers to event consumers via an asynchronous mechanism, sometimes called an event channel.
+An **event**, more precisely an event notification, is a timestamped, immutable message that is delivered from event producers to event consumers via an asynchronous mechanism, sometimes called an event channel.
 EDA is only decoupled in the sense that event producers are not aware of event consumers and vice versa but this is sufficient to make event-driven systems more flexible, scalable and adaptable.

 Adopting an event driven architecture brings [loosely coupled](#loosely-coupled) components and simplify microservices integration.
 EDAs are conceptually simple, but the large scale implementation of an EDA is anything but simple.

 This repository represents the root of related content about Event Driven Architecture and groups guidances and reusable coding assets for EDA.